reduxjs/redux/docs/recipes/ServerRendering.md

 The first thing that we need to do on every request is to create a new Redux store instance.
 The only purpose of this store instance is to provide the initial state of our application.

-When rendering, we will wrap `<App />`, our root component, inside a `<Provider>` to make the store available to all components in the component tree, as we saw in [Usage with React](../basics/UsageWithReact.md).
+When rendering, we will wrap `<App />`, our root component, inside a `<Provider>` to make the store available to all components in the component tree, as we saw in ["Redux Fundamentals" Part 5: UI and React](../tutorials/fundamentals/part-5-ui-and-react.md).

 The key step in server side rendering is to render the initial HTML of our component _**before**_ we send it to the client side.
 To do this, we use [ReactDOMServer.renderToString()](https://facebook.github.io/react/docs/react-dom-server.html#rendertostring).